dionis1030/nomad-consul-microservices-demo/README.md

 1. Configure the workspace to connect to the fork of this repository in your own Github account.
 1. Set the Terraform Working Directory to "application-deployment/microservices".
 1. On the Variables tab of your workspace, add Terraform variables as described below.
 1. If you used Packer to build a new AMI, set the ami variable to the AMI ID of the new AMI; otherwise, you can use the default value.
+If you built your AMI in a region different from us-east-1, then set the region variable to that region and set the subnet_az variable to an availability zone in that region.
 1. Set the key_name variable to the name of your private key and set the private_key_data variable to the contents of the private key.
 Be sure to mark the private_key_data variable as sensitive.
 1. Set the variables name_tag_prefix and cluster_tag_value to something like "\<your_name\>-microservices".
 1. HashiCorp SEs should also set the owner and ttl variables which are used by the AWS Lambda reaper function that terminates old EC2 instances.